doej1367/HyBlockUtils/README.md

 ## Requirements
 - Most versions of Android (API level 16 and higher)
     - tested with API level 16-emulated (Jelly Bean 4.1), 17-emulated (Jelly Bean 4.2), 22-emulated (Lollipop 5.1), 23-physical (Marshmallow 6.0), 25-emulated (Nougat 7.1) and 30-physical (Android 11)
+- Internet connection
+    - the faster the better (more speed = less waiting for all the api requests)
+    - **preferably use W-Lan for the fully enabled ah feature** (70 ah pages are about 120 MB of data volume)
-- about 150 MB of RAM
+- About 150 MB of RAM
-    - maximum usage for an empty ah query -> all ah items in memory
+    - maximum usage for an empty ah query -> all ah items in memory (about 70,000 items)
-- internet connection
-    - the faster the better, preferably use W-Lan because 70 ah pages are about 120 MB of data volume
+- A touch screen
+    - the bigger the more you see and the less you need to scroll
-- some CPU
+- Some CPU
-    - again - the faster the better
+    - again - the faster the better (more speed = less waiting for data preperation and screen updates)

 ## Credits
 TheNullicorn - for this amazing NBT parsing lib https://github.com/TheNullicorn/Nedit